-Based on these criteria, the Scholarship Fund, which is maintained by a Foundation under the control of the Mt.
-Pleasant Public School District #4 school board, meets the criteria for inclusion as a blended component unit.
+Based on these criteria, the Scholarship Fund, which is maintained by a foundation under the control of the School District board, meets the criteria for inclusion as a blended component unit.
 The Foundation was established to receive donations for and distribute student scholarships.